 Cornell Wired Connections in Residence Halls

 To use a wired connection, you register the hardware address of your Ethernet card with the university.
 When you register, a wired IP addresses is assigned to your NetID for the remainder of the school year (unless you delete the registration).

 Someone Using Your Wi-Fi Router

 If you’ve registered your Wi-Fi router using your NetID, any activity that occurs on the router is tracked back to you.
 This means that if your roommate is downloading a movie using the Wi-Fi connection you set up in your residence hall, you are likely to receive a complaint since you are the registered owner of the IP address.

-You can access restricted Cornell resources (such as Library materials) from off-campus by using the Cornell VPN network.
-When you log onto Cornell VPN, your NetID is assigned a Cornell IP address and a record is created in the VPN logs.
+You can access restricted Cornell resources, such as library materials, from off-campus by using the Cornell Virtual Private Network (CU VPN).
+When you log on to CU VPN, your NetID is assigned a Cornell IP address and a record is created in the VPN logs.
 That IP address is assigned to you until you log off.